Pybonacci/mpl_styles/README.md

-mpl_styles
+mpl-styles
 ==========

-mpl_styles provide some decorators to decorate your matplotlib plots.
+mpl-styles provide some decorators to decorate your matplotlib plots.
 Some styles are included, 'gg', 'gg2', 'probpro', 'pybo', 'r'.

 'gg', 'probpro' and 'r' are adapted from matplotlibrc demo files developed by [Ryan Dale](https://github.com/daler/matplotlibrc).